 - 3 tablespoons butter

 - 2 cups milk

 - salt and pepper to taste

-Dip chicken bundles in the egg mixture, coating all sides, then carefully roll in breadcrumbs to coat.
-Place in prepared casserole dish and secure with toothpicks so the bundles don't come un-rolled.
+- Dip chicken bundles in the egg mixture, coating all sides, then carefully roll in breadcrumbs to coat.

-While chicken is cooking, prepare the sauce.
-In a medium sauce pan, melt butter over medium heat.
-Stir in flour until mixture clumps together.
+- Stir in flour until mixture clumps together.
 Gradually whisk in milk, working out the lumps as you stir.
-Add dijon mustard, garlic powder, parmesan cheese, and salt and pepper to taste.
+Stir in dijon mustard, garlic powder, parmesan cheese, and salt and pepper to taste.

-When chicken bundles are fully cooked, cut into 1-inch sections, drizzle with the sauce and serve hot.
+- When chicken bundles are fully cooked, cut into 1-inch sections, drizzle with the sauce and serve immediately.